kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

     git push -u upstream release-{RELEASE}
     ```

-   > **NOTE:** If you don't create the Kyma release branch at this point and add a  `post-rel{RELEASE_VERSION_SHORT}-kyma-release-candidate` post-submit job to the `test-infra` master, then pushing anything to the Kyma release branch, creating or rebasing the branch, triggers a new GitHub release.
+   > **CAUTION:** If you don't create the Kyma release branch at this point and add a  `post-rel{RELEASE_VERSION_SHORT}-kyma-release-candidate` post-submit job to the `test-infra` master, then pushing anything to the Kyma release branch, creating or rebasing the branch, triggers a new GitHub release.

 ### kyma-project/test-infra